Strong Feller Regularisation of 1-d Nonlinear Transport by Reflected Ornstein-Uhlenbeck Noise: Introduction and statement of main results

-which is to be understood as an SPDE in the Ito-sense.
-Here $\Delta$ is the (periodic) Laplace operator on $\T$, $W$ is $L^2(\T)$-cylindrical Brownian motion, $B_t$ is an independent real Brownian motion, and $\eta$ is an adapted random measure on $\R_{\geq 0}\times \T$ enforcing reflection of $g$ at level zero to preserve non-negativity of solutions.
+which is understood as an SPDE in the Itô sense.
+Here $\Delta$ is the Laplace operator on $[0,1]$ with Dirichlet boundary conditions, $(W_t)_{t \geq 0}$ is a cylindrical $L^2([0,1])$-Wiener process, $(B_t)_{t \geq 0}$ is an independent real Brownian motion, and $\eta$ is an adapted random measure on $\R_{\ge 0}\times [0,1]$ enforcing reflection of $g$ at zero to preserve non-negativity of solutions.

-As our main result we show well posedness of such systems of equations for regular initial data $g_0$ and apply the coupling method to demonstrate the strong Feller regularisation result under strong regularity assumptions on $b$ as follows.
+As our main result, we show well-posedness of such systems of equations for regular initial data $g_0$ and apply the coupling method to demonstrate the strong Feller regularisation result under strong regularity assumptions on $b$ as follows.